 Becoming a professional musician requires talent and commitment.
 But it also takes the right educational environment with one-on-one training with master teachers, strong ensemble and chamber music experiences, and diverse opportunities to develop performance skills in public.
-Not only will students experience a university setting where they can flourish academically as well as musically, but Pittsburgh is a city with a thriving cultural community offering another dimension to their growth.
+Not only will students experience a university setting where they can flourish academically as well as musically, but also the city of Pittsburgh which boasts a thriving cultural community, offering another dimension to their growth.

 Graduate students form a community of young professionals within the Carnegie Mellon School of Music.
 Most are already working as performers or composers outside the university.
 Many have responsibilities within the School, either assisting faculty in classroom situations or working as managers and assistants within the performing ensembles.
 Their presence raises the level of excellence throughout the School as they participate in large ensembles alongside the undergraduate students.